 It is also important to consider that as the number of genes analyzed on a cancer panel increases, so does the chance of identifying variants of uncertain significance (VUS).
 During the genetic counseling process, we often hear that patients feel unsettled by the uncertainty of these genetic alterations.
 In many instances, the risk of an uncertain variant can be decreased by testing a more limited scope of genes directly correlated with the patient’s personal and/or family history.
 A more targeted approach often allows these patients to marry their two desires:

 - To obtain information correlated with their family that will influence future screening and care.

 - To decrease the chance of finding an unclear result that could contribute to an increase in anxiety.

 For each individual patient, it is important to weigh the clinical value cancer panel genetic testing may provide against the potential for added uncertainty and increased anxiety.
 As broader ranges of genes are analyzed, the chance for identifying a pathogenic mutation increases, and individual patients will differ on whether they feel this information is of benefit to them and their families.
 As noted previously, some patients may feel empowered after learning of an increased susceptibility while others may feel unsettled by the uncertainty of a VUS or lack of clarity about cancer risks and screening/management guidelines associated with moderate and low risk genes specifically.
-Considering the pros, cons and limitations of multi-gene cancer panel testing in the context of individual patients and their goals is paramount to determining the best approach to genetic testing; this is the central focus of genetic counseling sessions at Insight Medical Genetics.
+Considering the pros, cons and limitations of multi-gene cancer panel testing in the context of individual patients and their goals is paramount to determining the best approach to genetic testing; which is the central focus of genetic counseling sessions at Insight.